rialele/breast-cancer-diagnosis/README.md

 Algorithm proved to be the most effective model which fit our dataset with an Accuracy of 95.8% followed by KNN with an accuracy of 95.3%.

+#### Documentation:
+The code.ipynb file contains the entire code along with comments, for viewers to understand each step.